 Growing up, my mother sometimes told me, that because I’d been born a WASP male, that I “had nothing to complain about.”
 Only recently did I ask her where that perspective came from.
 “From being an officer’s wife in the Army,” she said.
 “From socializing, as the wife of a lieutenant, with the Black wives of Black officers.”

 She also told me she’d later quit a job at a fitness center, after the (white) manager told her to throw away any Black person’s application.
 Later, in a department store, in response to a sign stating that only the (white) manager could operate the cash register, she’d told him: “I will only give my money to the (Black) clerk who helped me—not you.”
-And so my mother paid the clerk for my little sister’s new clothes. ”It just wasn’t right,” she said.

 In Arizona, on an otherwise all Indian high-school running team, I was uneasy, in obviously occupied territory, seized by the U. S. military, mined and ever-more ‘developed’—a sunny, blatantly inequitable outpost of a tacit empire, with warplanes ‘training’ overhead and bombing ranges and intercontinental nuclear missile silos in most directions—beyond innumerable barbed-wire fences.
 Crop-dusters rained poisons down on patches of what had once been (and would be again) desert, plowed with machines unsustainably fueled, flooded with ancient water pumped from ever deeper wells.
 Elsewhere, in places utilized by people for more than twelve millennia, ‘wildernesses’ had been declared, to be spared this overt abuse… to exonerate us: we, the ‘settlers.’

-Ideas (then).
 Click here to download a PDF of: The written half of my MFA thesis

 ~ ~ ~ ~ ~